 Benefits

-Public Charitable Trusts in India is governed by no law in the majority of states.
-Many states, including Madhya Pradesh, Maharashtra, Gujarat, and Rajasthan, have a Public Trusts Act.
+Public Charitable Trusts in India are governed by no law in the majority of states.
+Many states, including Madhya Pradesh, Maharashtra, Gujarat, and Rajasthan, have a Public Trust Act.
 The words Govt.
 Regd. or Regd can be used by an NGO that is registered under the Trusts Act.
 The government owns the land.
 Several tax advantages, such as income tax, are available.
 The Income Tax Act provides an 80G certificate benefit.

 Society Registration